 I share more stories and lessons learned in my book, UNDEFEATED: From Trial to Triumph, How to Stop Fighting the Wrong Battles and Start Living Victoriously.
 You can get your own copy by clicking here.

 I’m a native Texan, a transplanted Alaskan, and always on the move with the military.
-We’ve done 14 moves in 20+ years and still counting!
-I don’t bother making 5 or 10-year goals because I never know where I’ll be living next year.
-But wherever we go, our family loves to be active outside.
+We’ve done 15 moves in 25+ years and we’re done!
+As my husband transitions from Active Duty Air Force, we are settling down in East Texas.
+Wherever we go, our family loves to be active outside.

 I’m a bit of an exercise junkie.
 I haven’t always been but I discovered it’s one of the best ways to keep myself in a good mood.
 In basic training, running was used as a punishment and I was never very good at it, so I hated running.